-The advertising industry in the UK is regulated by the Advertising Standards Authority.
+The UK’s advertising industry is regulated by the Advertising Standards Authority.

-The ASA is responsible for controlling marketing communications in all media within the UK.
-Marketing Communications are the said to be the following:
+The ASA is responsible for controlling marketing communications in all media within the UK for the protection of consumers from misleading marketing communications.
+Marketing communications include:

 - Print and press advertisements